fabinahian/Somikoron-Coding-Challenge/README.md

 Welcome to my repository containing solutions to the coding challenges I completed as part of an at-home assessment for a data science internship position.
 Below are the details of the problems solved:

-## Problem 1: Eight Divisions Profit Analysis
+## Problem 1: Basic Data Structure

 ### Description:
 The problem involved analyzing the profit of eight divisions of XYZ Company over three years.